 The report, Race and Wrongful Convictions in the United States 2022, reviewed the cases of 3,200 innocent defendants exonerated in the U.S. since 1989 and found that Black Americans are seven times more likely than white Americans to be falsely convicted of serious crimes.
-This is true across all major crime categories except for white collar crime.
+This is true across all major crime categories except for white collar crime, the report said.

 Black Americans are seven times more likely than white Americans to be falsely convicted of serious crimes.

-For homicides, the risk of a wrongful conviction in cases where the victim was white is nearly twice that of cases where the victim was Black.
-Racial disparities are even worse for sexual assault crimes, where Black people are eight times more likely to be wrongly convicted than a white person for a crime involving sexual violence.
-Again, the risk of a wrongful conviction increases dramatically if the victim is white as opposed to a person who is Black.
+For homicides, the National Registry of Exonerations found the risk of a wrongful conviction in cases where the victim was white is nearly twice that of cases where the victim was Black.
+Racial disparities are even worse for sexual assault crimes, where researchers found that Black people are eight times more likely to be wrongly convicted than a white person for a crime involving sexual violence.
+Again, the study found the risk of a wrongful conviction increases dramatically if the victim is white as opposed to a person who is Black.

-Racial disparities are most extreme in cases involving drug crimes.
-Black people are 19 times more likely to be wrongly convicted of a drug crime than white people.
+The report reveals that racial disparities are most extreme in cases involving drug crimes.
+Black people are 19 times more likely to be wrongly convicted of a drug crime than white people, according to the report.

-Across all crime categories, Black people wrongly convicted of a crime are likely to spend much longer periods of time in unjust incarceration than innocent white people.
+Across all crime categories, researchers found that Black people wrongly convicted of a crime are likely to spend much longer periods of time in unjust incarceration than innocent white people.